nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > - If you do not explicitly state the date, the date will be assumed to be within the next 24 hours <br>
 > - If you do not explicitly state the time, the time will be assumed to be the current time of the day
 > - If you do not explicitly state the year, the year will be assumed to be the current year
-> - Note that the start time and remind time must be earlier or equal to the end time
+> - Note that the start time must be earlier or equal to the end time

 **Priority** <br>
 Add a task with higher priorities with the `\as` key.
 By default, tasks are of normal priority.
 Since we all have certain tasks that are more important than others, you can indicate that they are important or very important! <br>